 Life on the ‘friendly island’, as it’s called across the archipelago, is slow and relaxed.
-Large swathes of sand shaded by palms provide space to unwind, with interludes for snorkeling, diving or fishing in the clear turquoise water.
+Large swathes of sand shaded by palms provide space to unwind, with interludes for snorkelling, diving or fishing in the clear turquoise water.
 Whale-watching trips can be arranged locally between December and May, when humpbacks migrate to the surrounding waters to have their young.

 With no public transport, driving and hiking are the best ways to explore the island.

 We like the trail that cuts through Halawa Valley, in the east of the island.
-The 5.5-km (3.5-mile) round trip takes you through a forested valley believed to have been one of the first places on the island settled by Polynesians, more than 1,000 years ago.
+The 5.5 km (3.5 mile) round trip takes you through a forested valley believed to have been one of the first places on the island settled by Polynesians, more than 1,000 years ago.
 Guides can be arranged locally to lead the way and impart historical insights.